amyibrahim/amyibrahim.github.io/computational_setup_Linux_server.md

 First we will need to install the software that we need for our analyses on each account, then we can head to the nanopore analysis pages.

-**We will only need to install these packages the first time that we log in to the server!**ls
+**We will only need to install these packages the first time that we log in to the server!**

 ### 1. Logging in to your account on the server